zaidolbap/sf-pang/README.md

 You can also build it in cmake (see below).

-It depends on the basic build toolchain and sfml:
+It depends on the following packages:
 ```
 sudo apt install build-essential
 sudo apt install libsfml-dev libsfml-doc
+sudo apt instal cmake
 ```

 ## Running pang